hriebl/ggnuplot/README.md

-ggnuplot provides a couple of tools to make your [ggplots](https://ggplot2.tidyverse.org/) look like [gnuplots](http://www.gnuplot.info/), which is useful if you are mixing ggplots and gnuplots in one paper.
+ggnuplot provides a couple of tools to make your [ggplots](https://ggplot2.tidyverse.org/) look like [gnuplots](http://www.gnuplot.info/), which may be helpful if you use both of them in one project.

 ## Installation